damariszurell/EEC-Macro/README.md

 # EEC-Macro
 R practicals for the course "Macroecological analyses" at Univ.
-Potsdam have move to the website https://damariszurell.github.io/EEC-MGC/
+Potsdam have moved to the website [https://damariszurell.github.io/EEC-MGC/](https://damariszurell.github.io/EEC-MGC/).